avi615/-ds_-Abhishek-Verma-TraderBehaviourInsights-/README.md

-THIS IS THE DATA SCIENCE PROJECT ON TRADER BEHAVIOUR INSIGHTS BY ABHISHEK VERMA
+THIS IS THE DATA SCIENCE PROJECT :TRADER BEHAVIOUR INSIGHTS

+BY : ABHISHEK VERMA

 Objective:
 To analyze historical trading data (~211K trades) and understand the relationship between trader performance and market sentiment.